michaelhsmart/Docker-TF-Dev-Notes/README.md

 ## Comments on the Examples

 The examples I provided assumed projects located elsewhere, but you can add the relevant Dockerfile or docker-compose.yml files to your own projects.
-So that they are contained within your project's version control.
+They could then be contained within your project's version control.
 In that case, you may want to change some of the hardcoded options to environment variables so that your setup is more portable.